In recent years, we have all been hearing more about how our health is impacted by our GI tract, gastrointestinal tract, or gut.

 What Is Leaky Gut Syndrome?

-Leaky gut syndrome is not an official diagnosis but often refers to the normal intestinal permeability that we all experience.
+A leaky gut syndrome is not an official diagnosis but often refers to the normal intestinal permeability that we all experience.

 Normally, there are tight junctions or small gaps in the small intestine that allow substances like water and nutrients to flow through into the bloodstream.
 (1)